What is Hyqvia?

 Take a vial out of the refrigerator up to 60 minutes before preparing your dose, to allow the medicine to reach room temperature.
 Once a vial has reached room temperature, do not return it to the refrigerator.

 You may also store the medicine at room temperature for up to 3 months, away from moisture, heat, and light.
-Throw away any hyaluronidase and immune globulin not used before the expiration date on the medicine label.
+Throw away any Hyqvia not used before the expiration date on the medicine label.

 Do not heat the medicine before using.

 Call your doctor for instructions if you miss a dose of this medicine.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Do not inject Hyqvia into any skin that is red or swollen.
 Injecting Hyqvia into infected skin could cause the infection to spread to other parts of your body.

 Do not receive a "live" vaccine while using Hyqvia.
 The vaccine may not work as well during this time, and may not fully protect you from disease.
 Live vaccines include measles, mumps, rubella (MMR), polio, rotavirus, typhoid, yellow fever, varicella (chickenpox), zoster (shingles), and nasal flu (influenza) vaccine.